California methane leak was biggest ever in U.S., scientists say

 In terms of heat-trapping greenhouse potential, the volume of leaked methane was equivalent to putting 572,000 passenger cars on the road for a year, according to the scientists.

-Aliso Canyon, owned by Southern California Gas Co, a division of San Diego-based Sempra Energy, is the fourth largest gas storage field of its kind in the United States.
+The Aliso Canyon facility, owned by Southern California Gas Co, a division of San Diego-based Sempra Energy , is the fourth largest gas storage field of its kind in the United States.
+The volume of methane that escaped represents just 3 percent of its total capacity, the study said.

-The utility issued a statement late Thursday minimizing the extent of the greenhouse gas impact, citing earlier state Air Resources Board data showing that methane released at Aliso Canyon was equivalent to 2.4 million tons of carbon dioxide.

-That amount, the utility said, represents less than 1 percent of California’s entire year-round greenhouse gas emissions, and about one-eighth of the all methane produced annually by dairy cows in the state.

-The blowout has also triggered a wave of legal action.
-SoCal Gas has pleaded not guilty to criminal charges stemming from the leak, which prosecutors said the utility failed to report in a timely manner.
+The leak has also triggered a wave of legal action.
+SoCal Gas has pleaded not guilty to criminal misdemeanor charges stemming from the release, which prosecutors said the utility failed to report in a timely manner.
 Local, state and regional authorities, as well as dozens of residents, have also sued the company.

+On Thursday, a judge sided with county officials in ordering SoCal Gas to keep footing the bill for displaced residents until March 18, extending temporary housing assistance from the company by three weeks.

-The study was based on data collected from airborne and ground measurements taken during the course of the leak and analyzed by teams from NOAA, the California Energy Commission, two University of California campuses and the University of Colorado at Boulder.
+The study was based on data collected from airborne and ground-based measurements taken during the course of the blowout and analyzed by teams from NOAA, the California Energy Commission, two University of California campuses and the University of Colorado at Boulder.

-Reporting by Steve Gorman; Editing by David Gregorio, Alistair Bell and Peter Cooney